johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 - **Refresh:** Click the "Refresh" button in the `DashboardHeader` to clear current data and start over (e.g., to upload a new file).
 - **Export:** Click the "Export" button in the `DashboardHeader` to download the currently processed and aggregated dashboard metrics as a CSV file.
+- **Print:** Click the "Print" button in the `DashboardHeader` to print the dashboard report.
+- **Download PDF:** Click the "Download PDF" button in the `DashboardHeader` to download the dashboard report as a PDF file.
 - **Docs:** Links to external documentation for the Amazon Seller Tools, located in the `DashboardHeader`.
 - **Error Handling:** If issues occur during file upload, parsing, or mapping, an error message will be displayed in the `DashboardHeader` or `OverviewTab`.
 You'll often have an option to "Try uploading again."